Dimensional Rift

 Soulrifting

 A powerful type of magic, that instead of mana, rends the souls of the recently deceased to power otherworldly magical effects.
 It's practice is understandably considered a taboo by several people, especially producing Dimensional Rifts, and is often done on the margins of society, or in secret.
-However, compared to mana-based magic,its powers are much more potent, and can include imbuing mundane artifacts with incredible effects, effortlessly erecting vast monuments, summoning allies to intra-dimensional Rifts or, infamously, opening Dimensional Rifts.
+However, compared to mana-based magic, its powers are much more potent, and can include imbuing mundane artifacts with incredible effects, effortlessly erecting vast monuments, summoning allies to intra-dimensional Rifts or, infamously, opening (inter) Dimensional Rifts.

 Dimensional Rifts

-Through the power of Soulrifting, experienced casters can (intentionally or not) open portals to an otherworldly dimension filled with both powerful beings, chaos and manifestations.
+Through the power of Soulrifting, experienced casters can (intentionally or not) open portals to an otherworldly dimension filled with both powerful beings, chaos, and manifestations.
 They can provide the caster with immense power, but at a steep cost.
 There is some belief that the recent underground proliferation of experiments involving Rift opening (and Soulrifting in general) has weakened the fabric of reality, making the accidental Rifts to be more common.
 While the later is definitely demonstrable, it is unclear what if that is a reason, or the only reason.
 These portals are where extra deck summoning comes from.
-When conducting the Rift Summoning event, the player is actually opening a Rift.
+When conducting Rift Summoning, the player is actually opening a Rift.

 Constructs and Wanderers